User research participant recruiting for startup engineers and PMs

 User research can take many forms, be completed in a matter of days, and be tightly integrated into the product development process.
 Most teams know that they should talk to users early and often, and many try to follow helpful UX research resources from First Round, Google Ventures, etc. However, my experience has been that startups do not do this early enough and definitely not as often as needed.
 In favor of speed, user research gets dropped and startups experience “false starts” or it becomes a one-time effort.
 To avoid this, I have practiced scrappy user research to make talking to users a continuous effort.
 This involves doing things that may not be considered “the right way” and could be criticized by established research teams in large companies.
 Even so, it is more important to talk to many users as often as possible than to be paralyzed by the fear of not doing it right and building something no one wants.

 By adopting a scrappy user research approach, startup teams without the expertise can learn how to share the responsibility.
 Typically, the team knows they want to solve a problem in a particular space and what the solution might be.
-While they may be confident they know what those are, it is necessary to verify them.
+While they may be confident they know what those are, it is necessary to verify them to avoid mistakes.
 Stories about highly respected, well-funded startups that eventually die indicate that some combination of the 3 was not what they believed.
 We can do our quick due diligence to gain confidence that we are on the right path to avoid that fate.
 Many of my experiences are in consumer spaces, but some lessons are just as valuable in other spaces.

 The first operational challenge to kicking off the user research process for me has been recruiting participants to interview.
 This has always been difficult because startups do not have the large budgets to outsource the task to a 3rd party (or at least, they are reluctant to).
 Since we are talking about doing this the scrappy way, assume that we have a few hundred dollars to allocate for user research.